FAIRplus/the-fair-cookbook/docs/content/recipes/findability/identifiers.md

 ### Hash based identifiers

 This approach uses 2 inputs:
-- a cryptographic hashing algorithm implementing as a software function
+- a cryptographic hashing algorithm implemented as a software function
 - a digital resource (e.g. a file)

 Indeed, the approach generates an identifier by using all or some of the content of the digital resource as input to the cryptographic hashing function to compute a unique string, which is therefore a signature (or fingerprint) of the the digital resource.